 A Scrum board is similar to a Kanban board

-In the meantime the client can make more requests, like including carousel gallery.
+In the meantime, the client can make more requests, like including a carousel gallery.
 That goes on a separate card, and into “Backlog”.
 Those requests are taken into consideration in the next sprint.
 If there’s a bug, it also goes on a card.
 If the client wants a redesign, another card.
 This way the client knows how much we can do, what to expect, and what to count on.
 But if there’s something urgent they need, like yesterday, it can mess up our scrum workflow.

 Scrum is widely used in software development because you always add new features to existing software, ship it on a regular basis, and the client knows what to expect.

 P.S.
 Be sure to download our free Kanban ebook - it has everything you need to get started and more.